Container Image Housekeeping: Pruning, Pinning, and Not Running latest in Production

 This is housekeeping, not heroics, and that’s exactly why it’s worth doing.
 A weekly prune job costs you one cron line and saves you a midnight disk emergency.
 Pinning costs you a few seconds of typing a real version and saves you the special hell of debugging a regression you didn’t know you’d deployed.

 If you self-host anything you’d be sad to lose, do both.
-Prune on a schedule with a sensible until filter, pin everything in production to a version or a digest, and let Renovate handle the nagging.
+Prune on a schedule with a sensible until filter, never automate volume pruning, pin everything in production to a version or a digest, and let Renovate or Dependabot handle the nagging.
+Who needs this discipline?
+Anyone running containers on a host they have to keep alive — which is everyone past their first afternoon of playing with Docker.
+Who can get away with skipping it?
+Someone on a throwaway box they’ll reimage next week, and honestly even they’ll thank themselves for pinning.
 It’s boring, it’s unglamorous, and it’s the difference between infrastructure that quietly works and infrastructure that surprises you.
+Surprises are for birthdays.
 Choose boring.